Massimo Barbolini: Coaching career (club)

+Galatasaray

+It was announced by the club that he became the Head Coach of Galatasaray (W) on 27 May 2025.
+29 May 2025, signed a 2-year contract with Galatasaray.

+Coaching career (national team)

 In the August 2006, after the firing of Marco Bonitta from Italy women's national volleyball team, Barbolini led the team in the World Championship to the 4th place.

 In summer 2007 the Italy women's national volleyball team arrived third at Grand Prix and won its first European Championship.
 In November 2007 Barbolini's team also won the 2007 Volleyball World Cup.
-At 2008 summer olympics the Italian team managed by Barbolini was defeated by the USA at the quarter final match.
+At 2008 summer olympics the Italian team managed by Barbolini was defeated by the USA at the quarter-final match.